huggingface/chat-ui/README.md

 VVNFUjpQQVNT

-You can then add the generated information to the `authorization` parameter in your `.env.local`.
+You can then add the generated information and the `authorization` parameter to your `.env.local`.

 ```
 "endpoints": [